webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Channels-Divine-Blessings.md

 ---
 aliases:
-- "Channels Divine Blessings"
+  - Channels Divine Blessings
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Irregular
+title: Channels Divine Blessings
+collection: Foci
+kind: Compendium
 ---
 ## Channels Divine Blessings
 A devout follower of a divine being, you channel some of your deity's power to achieve wonders.